 “The Stories here remind me how important it is to see patients, their carers and relatives as people and families who deserve support, respect and consideration.
 They are not merely their conditions or their symptoms, but they are individuals, families and loved ones.
 The nurse, midwife and health visitor who remembers and cares for them accordingly can make a big difference.”

 “The willingness of individuals to share their stories so publicly, and their frankness about how they feel and how situations have affected them, have had a big impact personally.
-Every story illustrates the importance of raising awareness and providing support for better education in genetics.
+Every story illustrates the importance of raising awareness and providing support for better education in genetics and genomics.
 They describe vividly the negative impact that a lack of knowledge and understanding in genetics can have on an individual, family or professional.
 But some also show us that when the health care professionals get it right, everyone can benefit.
 [More examples, please!]
 Our storytellers’ contributions make me evermore determined that we build this site well, and make it somewhere that you’ll want to revisit and learn from. “

 “The stories contain some powerful messages.
 For the carers particularly, there is the endless repetition of caring tasks, accompanied by the knowledge that in some cases there is no cure, things will never get better, and indeed might get worse.
 Yet those carers have found the strength to write or talk about their experiences, so that others may benefit from what they have lived through.”

 Dr Juping Yu is a Post-doctoral Research Fellow at the Genomics Policy Unit.
 Juping has a research background in qualitative methods and has a particular interest in cultural aspects in healthcare services and education.
-Currently she is conducting a Beacon for Wales funded project looking at young people’s views on sharing health related stories online.

 “Each story is unique.
 The stories have touched me in various ways and greatly enhanced my understanding of the impact that genetics can have on people’s everyday lives.
 They also remind me how important it is for healthcare professionals to be empathetic when caring for people with genetic concerns, especially for young people and those from minority ethnic groups.”